-6. On April 27, 2020, the United States Supreme Court held that section 1342 of the ACA "created an obligation neither contingent on nor limited by the availability of appropriations or other funds," that the obligation was not affected by subsequently enacted legislation, and that the "petitioners may seek to collect payment through a damages action in the Court of Federal Claims."
+On April 27, 2020, the United States Supreme Court held that section 1342 of the ACA "created an obligation neither contingent on nor limited by the availability of appropriations or other funds," that the obligation was not affected by subsequently-enacted legislation, and that the "petitioners may seek to collect payment through a damages action in the Court of Federal Claims."
 Maine Community Health Options v.
 United States, 140 S. Ct.
 1308, 1323, 1331 (2020).
+The Parties agree that, among other things, the Supreme Court's decision in Maine Community Health Options entitles the Class members to receive payment of damages from the United States under ACA section 1342 for risk corridors benefit years 2014 and 2015.

-7. The Court subsequently divided the Class into four subclasses: (1) the Non-Dispute Subclass, for which the Court entered judgment on July 23, 2020; (2) the Dispute Subclass, which currently includes Meritus; (3) the Arches Subclass, for which the Court entered judgment on June
+The Court subsequently divided the Class into subclasses: (1) the Non-Dispute Subclass, for whom the Court entered judgment on July 23, 2020; (2) the Dispute Subclass; and (3) the Arches Subclass.
+Docket No. 82.
+The Court approved the Dispute Subclass with the following definition: